jkempf42/kube-volttron/cluster-config/README.md

 	wg genkey | sudo tee /etc/wireguard/private.key
 	sudo chmod go= /etc/wireguard/private.key

-The first command generates a base64 encoded key and echos it to `/etc/wireguard/private.key` and to the terminal, the second changes the permissions so nobody except root can look at it.
+The first command generates a base64 encoded key and echoes it to `/etc/wireguard/private.key` and to the terminal, the second changes the permissions so nobody except root can look at it.